 Rail planning and operations are critical to the successful delivery of train services and infrastructure.
 They contribute to the strategy and the service development of railway business operation, including the design of new, and the enhancement of existing, railway operations.
 We provide capabilities covering all areas of railway operations and maintenance.
 With these capabilities we develop high speed, mainline, urban, metro, light rail and freight operations.

-Rail clients call on our planning expertise to help reduce costs and improve efficiency, while continuing to optimise performance and accommodate growing demand for both passengers and freight.
+We help our clients reduce costs and improve efficiency, while continuing to optimise performance and accommodate growing demand for both passengers and freight.
 Our innovative thinking and expert modelling skills ensure that we find strategies to help solve these problems.
-Our outputs include operations and maintenance concepts, feasibility studies and timetabling/ simulation using a range of software and bespoke reports.
+Our outputs include operations and maintenance concepts, feasibility studies and timetabling/simulation using a range of software and bespoke reports.